-This course covers ICD-10-CM and ICD-10-PCS medical code sets for diagnoses and is designed to help students meet the challenge of today's changing government regulations and healthcare reporting.
-Included in the course are in-depth coding content and practice in diagnosis coding, HCPCS (Healthcare Common Procedure Coding System) Level II coding and a review of Insurance and Reimbursement topics.
+This course covers ICD-9-CM and ICD-10-CM/PCS medical coding procedures and is designed to help students meet the challenge of today's changing government regulations and healthcare reporting.
+Included in the course are in-depth coding content and practice in diagnosis coding and HCPCS (Healthcare Common Procedure Coding System) Level II coding.